A Continuous Teleoperation Subspace with Empirical and Algorithmic Mapping Algorithms for Non-Anthropomorphic Hands: Algorithmically Defining the Subspace Mapping

 For grasp planning we apply a random search: we randomly sample an object pose (3 dimensions, we do not consider object rotation) that lies within the workspace of the hand.
 We also sample pre-grasp pose joint angles ($N$ dimensions, where $N$ is the number of degrees of freedom of the hand) that lie within the joint limits.
 We then close the fingers until they make contact with the object and evaluate the resulting grasp.
 In order to ensure robustness of the resulting grasps, particularly with respect to small deviations in object and pre-grasp pose, we also evaluate the grasps that arise when small perturbations are applied.
 Specifically we apply both positive and negative disturbances along each coordinate axis of the search space individually.
 Thus, for the $3+N$ dimensions from which candidate object and pre-grasp poses are sampled, we evaluate a total of $3(3+N)$ grasps.
 We choose the minimum quality encountered across these trials to represent the sampled grasp overall.
 This process is repeated until an iteration limit is reached and the sampled grasps are stored in a database.

 Given a hand and an object, the planner returns up to 1,000 stable grasp configurations for that object.
 We parse the dataset by removing grasps which are closer than a parsing threshold $\xi$ in Euclidean distance to a higher ranking grasp. $\xi$ starts at 0.0 and is increased in intervals of 0.1.
 Each time $\xi$ increases, the dataset is re-parsed.
 This is repeated until each object has fewer than 20 grasps remaining.
-We note that this means that the final parsed grasp set may have a different number of grasps for each object.
+Therefore, the final parsed set may have a different number of grasps for each object.

 The object set we present is sized to the human hand.
-However, some robot hands are larger than the human hand.
-We therefore scale the objects based on hand size.
-For example, the Schunk SDH hand is approximately 1.5 times the size of the human hand.
-We therefore multiply the dimensions of the objects by 1.5 when we plan grasps for the Schunk SDH.
+However, some robot hands are larger than the human hand. \remindtext{3-1}{We therefore scale the objects based on hand size.
+The fingers of the Schunk SDH are approximately 1.5 times the size of the average human finger.
+So, we multiply the dimensions of the objects by 1.5 when we plan grasps for the Schunk SDH.}